lbelzile/math80667a/docs/02-hypothesis_testing.md

 The null hypothesis of interest here that sex has no impact, so the probability of promotion is the same for men and women.
 Let $p_{\text{m}}$ and $p_{\text{w}}$ denote these respective probabilities; we can thus write mathematically the null hypothesis as $\mathscr{H}_0: p_{\text{m}} = p_{\text{w}}$ against the alternative $\mathscr{H}_a: p_{\text{m}} \neq p_{\text{w}}$.

 The test statistic typically employed for two by two contingency tables is a chi-square test^[If you have taken advanced modelling courses, this is a score test obtained by fitting a Poisson regression with `sex` and `action` as covariates; the null hypothesis corresponding to lack of interaction term between the two.], which compares the overall proportions of promoted to that in for each subgroup.
-The sample proportion for male is 32/42 = ~76\%, compared to 19/49 or ~49\% for female --- note that these are sample averages if we set `promote=1` and `hold file=0`.
+The sample proportion for male is 32/42 = ~76\%, compared to 19/49 or ~49\% for female.
 While it seems that this difference of 16\% is large, it could be spurious: the standard error for the sample proportions is roughly 3.2\% for male and 3.4\% for female.

 If there was no discrimination based on sex, we would expect the proportion of people promoted to be the same overall; this is 51/93 =0.55 for the pooled sample.
-We could simply do a test for the mean difference, but rely instead on the chi-square test, which compares the expected counts (based on equal promotion rates) to the observed counts, suitably standardized.
+We could simply do a test for the mean difference, but rely instead on the Pearson contingency $X^2_p$ (aka chi-square) test, which compares the expected counts (based on equal promotion rates) to the observed counts, suitably standardized.
 If the discrepancy is large between expected and observed, than this casts doubt on the validity of the null hypothesis.

 ```r